tellor-io/dataSpecs/types/BTCBalanceFeed.md

 ## Suggested Data Sources

 All the reporters need is a btc node or trusted explorer.
-In order to account for the possibility of a reorg, the reference block should be old enough that it won't be reverted or rolled back (you will be disputed).